Azure/azure-powershell/src/ResourceManager/DataLakeAnalytics/Commands.DataLakeAnalytics/help/Submit-AzureRmDataLakeAnalyticsJob.md

 ```

 ### -CompileMode
-Specifies the compilation mode of the job.
+The type of compilation to be done on this job.
-The acceptable values for this parameter are:
+Valid values:

-- Semantic
+- Semantic (Only performs semantic checks and necessary sanity checks)
-- Full
+- Full (full compilation)
-- SingleBox
+- SingleBox (Full compilation performed locally)

 ```yaml
 Type: String